WIZOX/WIZOX/README.md

-### Hi there 👋
+### Hi everyone 👋

 Hello my name is **WIZOX**
 Work currently for Anarchy Project !

-- 🔨 I like working with other people
+- I like working with other people
-- 👯 I’m looking to collaborate on Project RolePlay ...
+- I’m looking to collaborate on Project RolePlay ...
-- 👸 Fun fact : I'm not a Girl
+- Fun fact : I'm not a Girl
-- 🤾🏻I like play to rolepay
+- I like play to rolepay
-- 📫 Discord : WIZOX#9343
+- Discord : WIZOX#9343

 ![image](https://user-images.githubusercontent.com/75537847/214134246-7ddb5ec6-734f-469c-ac5f-ecabe2fa8ea1.png)